citp/privacy-policy-historical/b/ba/baz/bazaarvoice.com.md

 #### Opting Out of Data Use by Bazaarvoice

-We make available a Bazaarvoice "opt-out" cookie that we will respect by not collecting Analytics and Tracking Data on that browser.
+We make available a Bazaarvoice "opt-out" cookie that we will respect by not collecting Analytics and Tracking Data on that browser across the Bazaarvoice Network.
 Please click the button below to opt-out (please note this opt-out does not apply to behavioral tracking for the purposes of advertising, you must separately opt-out of that use of data)

-For some of our advertising services on the Bazaarvoice Network, we use the DoubleClick network to enable behavioral advertising and targeting.
+For our advertising services via Bazaarvoice Media, we use the DoubleClick network to enable interest-based advertising and targeting.
 To opt-out of this data use, you can also make use of the DoubleClick opt-out available here: [networkadvertising.org/choices/](http://www.networkadvertising.org/choices/)

 Please note that opting out of targeted ads does not opt you out of all advertising.